-- the management of fuels and habitat - the disposal of agricultural, forest industry and domestic residues and waste - seedbed preparation in forest regeneration and - in bushfires
+the disposal of agricultural, forest industry and domestic residues and waste, seedbed preparation in forest regeneration, and,

+• in bushfires.

 Thick smoke from vegetation burning does not necessarily cause health problems for everyone exposed to it.
 Most healthy people recover quickly from exposure to smoke and do not suffer long-term effects.
 There are a number of factors that determine whether exposure to smoke results in health problems: the concentrations of the air pollutants, the length of exposure, age, individual susceptibility and whether or not there is pre-existing lung or heart disease.
 (Anon, 2005)